 How much did I like this album?
 Well, I’m reviewing it now, even though it came out in 2014.
 Why?
 Because, maybe if more people hear it, they’ll make another.
-Oh, and the cover art is by Memphis photographer William Eggleston – on of his photos is the cover of Big Star’s Radio City – which is just icing on the cake.
+Oh, and the cover art is by legendary Memphis photographer William Eggleston – one of his photos is the cover of Big Star’s Radio City – which is just icing on the cake.